 Upon arriving, you’ll notice ski lifts that take you up both sides of the mountain.
 The steeper side of the mountain is called Western Territory.
 This area is a playground for expert and advanced mountain bikers.
 Harrowing descents, hairpin turns, and obstacle-laden trails are what you’ll find on this challenging side of the mountain.
 Some features are natural, but you’ll also find a number of man-made obstacles too, like challenging rock gardens and jumps.
 In fact, there’s even a separate trail, called Skyline, that’s packed with jumps.
 Skyline is a popular trail for intermediate riders and those wanting to do stunts, as it offers more gradual descents and lets riders practice getting air.
 Drops and gap jumps appear on some of our most technically challenging trails, such as Hareball and Pro DH.
 Be forewarned that these trails aren’t for the faint at heart!
 While the pros can go to town on the western slopes, the other side of the mountain is much more laid-back and beginner-friendly.
 If you’re new to Snowshoe mountain biking or if you’re bringing the family biking for the day, this side is a great place to start.
 This side is called the Basin Territory, and you can get there via the Ballhooter Lift.
 Although many of the Basin’s trails are beginner-friendly, there are some intermediate trails with more challenging terrain too, which makes it a perfect place to advance your Snowshoe mountain biking skills.
 Gentle slopes, easy grades, and fun flow trails, including the ever-popular Dreamweaver, are what riders will find on this side of the mountain.

-After a long day of skiing or riding, you’d be missing out without taking a lift up to the spectacular Snowshoe Mountain Village, where you can enjoy the other amenities that Snowshoe Mountain has to offer.
+After a long day of riding, be sure to check out Snowshoe Mountain Village, where you can enjoy the other amenities that Snowshoe Mountain has to offer.
 Restaurants, hot tubs, bars, and shopping stores are some highlights of the village.
-At the end of the day, stop in to the resort’s spa for a luxury treatment like a facial or well-deserved hot stone massage.
+At the end of the day, stop into the resort’s spa for a luxury treatment like a facial or well-deserved hot stone massage.
 Get a delicious meal at the family-friendly Foxfire Grille, or head to the beautiful Raven Grille for an elegant dinner and drinks.
 Then, head on over to your own trail-side condo.
 For lodging, check out trail-side accommodations from Mountaintop Condos.
-Lockers available for rent (limited quantity).
+Lockers are available for rent (limited quantity).